kubeflow/community/proposals/819-kubeflow-sdk/README.md

 - Launch jobs to create features from raw data and prepare training datasets.
 - Launch jobs to train, fine-tune, and optimize models across many GPUs.
 - Collect and analyze results within the same JupyterLab environment.
+- Create inference service to serve the trained models.

 One of the typical ML experience workflows can be seen at [this KubeCon + CloudNativeCon talk](https://youtu.be/Lgy4ir1AhYw?t=454).